subtle-byte/ghloc/README.md

 There is also `filter` URL parameter, which has the opposite behavior to `match` parameter. `filter` has the same syntax but it declares which files must be filtered out.

+There is useful web frontend for this API: https://github.com/pajecawav/ghloc-web (thanks @pajecawav).

 ## CLI mode

 Installation (it uses `go` tool):